martinthomson/internet-draft-template/draft-davis-mmusic-srtp-assurance.md

 ZRTP: Media Path Key Agreement for Unicast Secure RTP:
 : This specifications makes no attempt to be compatible with the Key Management via SDP for ZRTP "a=zrtp-hash" defined by {{RFC6189}}.

+MIKEY:
+: This specifications makes no attempt to be compatible with the SRTP Key Management via MIKEY {{RFC3830}}.

 DTLS-SRTP, EKT-SRTP, Privacy Enhanced Conferencing items (PERC):
 : All DTLS-SRTP items including Privacy Enhanced Conferencing items (PERC) [ {{RFC8723}} and {{RFC8871}} ] are out of scope for the purposes of this specification.